 The plan was subject to consultation earlier this year and it has been updated to reflect comments received.
-It has now been submitted to Northumberland County Council who will arrange further engagement.
-The plan will then be assessed by an independent examiner, who will consider whether it meets the various legal requirements.
-It will then be subject to a local referendum, where people who are registered to vote in the parish are able to decide if they support the plan.
+It was then submitted to Northumberland County Council who arranged further engagement.
+The plan was then assessed by an independent examiner, who considered whether it met the various legal requirements.
+It will now be subject to a local referendum, where people who are registered to vote in the parish are able to decide if they support the plan.
 If more than 50% of those who vote agree with the plan, it will be adopted by Northumberland County Council and used to decide whether to approve or refuse planning applications in the parish.

-Once our plan is approved by Northumberland County Council the policies contained within it will be used alongside the Northumberland Local Plan to determine planning applications.
-It is therefore essential that we obtain the views of the local community on the draft plan before it is finalised and submitted to the county council.
+If our plan is successful at Referendum and is approved by Northumberland County Council, the policies contained within it will be used alongside the Northumberland Local Plan to determine planning applications.